trevorhere/recrootBox/README.md

 3. enjoy

 ##### Alternatively
-You can use [github Pages](https://pages.github.com/) as a free hosting platform.
-You can find Instructions [here.](https://medium.com/@_mariacheline/deploy-create-react-app-project-to-github-pages-2eb6deda5b89)
+You can use [github Pages](https://pages.github.com/) as a free hosting platform, to do this follow these [instructions.](https://medium.com/@_mariacheline/deploy-create-react-app-project-to-github-pages-2eb6deda5b89)

 [View Demo](http://trevorhere.github.io/recrootBox)